salsadigitalauorg/ckan-lagoon-docker/README.md

-# ckan_docker
+# ckan-lagoon-docker
-A place to store base ckan docker images
+A place to store base ckan docker images for Lagoon projects

 Next we need a bake config that defines configuration, targets, platforms.
 Example for a single image a file named bake.hcl: